 - You will develop an in-depth and reflective understanding of the research process.

 - This course will help research students to understand the professional, regulatory and related contexts of research, and to do so in such a way as to facilitate the development of career planning skills.

-- There is an online or face-to-face induction, (though not compulsory is highly recommended) which is designed to help individuals to network with others on the course and to think about their own development needs in relation to it.
+- There is a face-to-face induction, (though not compulsory, is strongly recommended) which is designed to introduce you to the use of learning technologies and to help individuals to network with others on the course and to think about their own development needs in relation to it.

 The core module is:

 You will also choose two of the following option modules:

 This course is available online with support from Lews Castle College UHI, Stornoway, Isle of Lewis, HS2 0XR